EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 ### createSession and createSpeaker
-In the `Request body`, the following properties need to be defined: The `name` of the session and the `confWebsafeKey` indicating which conference the session belongs to.
+In the `Request body`, the following properties need to be defined: The `name` of the session, the `confWebsafeKey` indicating which conference the session belongs to and the `typeOfSession`, so sessions can be queried by session type.
 You can find the conference websafe key by going to the `Show Conferences` page on the front end web page and clicking on the `Details` link for a conference.
 In the URL, the `confWebsafeKey` is the long string after `/conference/detail/`.